CompEvol/beast2/release/common/README.txt

 select various models and options and generate an XML file ready for use in BEAST.

-To run BEAUti simply double-click the "BEAUti v1.7.x.exe" file in the BEAST folder.
+To run BEAUti simply double-click the "BEAUti.exe" file in the BEAST folder.
 If this doesn't work then you may not have Java installed correctly.
 Try opening an MS-DOS window and typing:

-	java -jar lib/beauti.jar

-See also the separate BEAUti README.txt document.
+	java -cp lib/beast.jar beast.app.beauti.Beauti

 __________________________________________________________________________
 4) RUNNING BEAST

-To run BEAST simply double-click the "BEAST v1.7.x.exe" file in the BEAST folder.
+To run BEAST simply double-click the "BEAST.exe" file in the BEAST folder.
 You will be asked to select a BEAST XML input file.

 Alternatively open a Command window and type: